 We help them find out.

 For those who are interested in a top-line survey of what else they may be able to do given their background and skills, we have a series of “Focus” programs that involve from 3 to 6 hours.

-For those who are interested in a more comprehensive assessment of their career options, and who are looking for a new career track that provides the rewards, challenges, satisfaction and compensation that they want and deserve, we have the “Personal Success Profile” programs that involve from 8 to 12 hours.
+For those who are interested in a more comprehensive assessment of their career options, and who are looking for a new job or new career track that provides the rewards, challenges, satisfaction and compensation that they want and deserve, we have the “Personal Success Profile” programs that involve from 8 to 12 hours.

 Like many people today, you may no longer be deriving satisfaction from your work.
 You may be good at what you do, even handsomely paid, but you may feel something is missing.
 Perhaps the work is no longer challenging, or your work life demands aren’t leaving time for your personal life.

 Our attorney clients span the legal spectrum.
-Some are partners or associate at firms like Milbank,Tweed and Skadden Arps.
+Some are partners or associates at firms like Milbank,Tweed and Skadden Arps.
 Others are solo practitioners in suburban communities.
 The rest come from the ranks of in-house counsel, public defenders, prosecutors and government agencies.

 Our corporate and professional clients include physicians and executives in marketing, finance, operations and human resources.
 Their industry backgrounds include financial services, healthcare, manufacturing, technology, media, hotel/travel, and even professional sports, to name a few.
 Some come from Fortune 500 companies like IBM and AT&T; others come from small companies or are business owners who want to return to corporate life.

 Regardless of their backgrounds, our clients share a desire to explore alternative careers that are either far removed from their current professions, or which use their experience but apply it in new and more rewarding ways.